|Position:||Co-Offensive Coordinator/Wide Receivers|

-• Florida State's wide receivers have prospered under Dawsey's direction and the 2013 season may have been the most productive for Seminole pass-catchers all-time as junior Rashad Greene, redshirt sophomore Kelvin Benjamin and senior Kenny Shaw led a record-breaking offense.
+• The 2013 season may have been the most productive for Seminole pass-catchers all-time as Greene, Benjamin and Shaw led a record-breaking offense.
 Greene (1,128 receiving yards) and Benjamin (1,011) became the first Florida State receivers to gain 1,000 yards in 11 years (Anquan Boldin, 1,011, 2002).
 The duo became just the second pair of Garnet and Gold wide receivers to cross the 1,000-yard barrier in the same season, joining E.G. Green and Andre Cooper in 1995.
-Greene put together the best season of his career, tallying the second-most receptions ever by a Seminole (76) and scoring nine touchdowns, while capturing All-ACC First Team honors from the coaches and media.
+Greene led the Noles with 76 receptions and scored nine touchdowns en route to All-ACC first team honors.
 The 6-5, 234-pound Benjamin proved to be one of the nation’s most dangerous red zone threats in just his second season on the field, leading the ACC with 15 touchdown receptions, including the game-winning scoring grab in the BCS National Championship Game.
-He captured SportsIllustrated.com All-America First Team accolades and was named to the All-ACC Second Team by the coaches and the All-ACC Third Team by the media.
-Shaw collected All-ACC Third Team accolades from the coaches and All-ACC honorable mention honors from the media after catching 54 balls for 933 yards and six touchdowns.
+He captured All-America and All-ACC honors, while Shaw snagged all-conference honors after catching 54 balls for 933 yards and six touchdowns.
 Florida State set the FSU and ACC records for single-season total offense (7,267 yards), points per game (51.6) and yards per play (7.67) in addition to the national record for points (723).
 FSU led the nation with 94 touchdowns, which also was a school and ACC record.
 Florida State’s 42 passing scores marked a school and conference record.

-• In 2007, Dawsey’s first season, Florida State boasted three receivers - Preston Parker, De’Cody Fagg and Carr - with 700 or more receiving yards for the first time in school history.
+• In 2007, Dawsey’s first season, Florida State boasted three receivers - Preston Parker, De’Cody Fagg and Greg Carr - with 700 or more receiving yards for the first time in school history.

 • Dawsey’s first coaching job came as a high school assistant at Tampa Catholic in 1998.
 He did not return to the sideline until serving as a training camp assistant coach with the NFL’s St. Louis Rams in 2001 and returned to the high school ranks in 2002 at Blake in Tampa.